pedromassango/bottom_navy_bar/README.md

 - `iconSize` - the item icon's size
 - `items` - navigation items, required more than one item and less than six
 - `selectedIndex` - the current item index.
 Use this to change the selected item.
 Default to zero
+- `selectedWidth` - changes the width of the selected item.
+Defaults to 130.
 - `onItemSelected` - required to listen when a item is tapped it provide the selected item's index
 - `backgroundColor` - the navigation bar's background color
 - `showElevation` - if false the appBar's elevation will be removed